|

 directed by Zach Curtis

-Starring Mark Fulton, Randall Funk, Matthew Goinz, Ari Hoptman, Ryan Parker Knox, Jessie Ladig, Michael Lee, Keith Prusak, and Katherine Tieben.
+Starring Mark Fulton, Randall J. Funk, Matthew Goinz, Ari Hoptman, Ryan Parker Knox, Jessie Ladig, Michael Lee, Keith Prusak, and Katherine Tieben.

 A fictional meeting of Picasso and Einstein at the non-fictional tavern Lapin Agile in Paris in 1904.
 Plus at least one more genius.